 What young kid could resist the pull of an outdoor adventure, and the promise of hidden treasure?
+This treasure hunt for preschoolers is the perfect way to combine the two.
 It's easy to turn your home or backyard into a far away land with secrets to unfold—set the stage, and your kid's imagination will do the rest.
-And in between all that bounty-chasing and treasure digging, he'll get a taste of how to use a map, and begin to connect how images and symbols on a map correspond to things in the physical world.
+In between all that bounty-chasing and treasure-digging, he'll get a taste of how to use a map, and begin to connect how images and symbols on a map correspond to things in the physical world.

 What You Need:

-- Small token to serve as the treasure (This can be anything, from a toy from the dollar store to a handful of small rocks coated with a metallic spray paint to resemble gold or silver)
+- Small token to serve as the treasure (This can be anything, from a toy from the dollar store to a handful of small rocks coated with a metallic spray paint to resemble gold or silver coins)

 - Small paper bag

 - Black felt pen

 - Sheet of white paper